-For the last reported quarter, it was expected that Boeing would post a loss of $0.17 per share when it actually produced a loss of $0.60, delivering a surprise of -252.94%.
+For the last reported quarter, it was expected that Boeing would post earnings of $1.85 per share when it actually produced earnings of $2.92, delivering a surprise of +57.84%.

 An earnings beat or miss may not be the sole basis for a stock moving higher or lower.
 Many stocks end up losing ground despite an earnings beat due to other factors that disappoint investors.
 Similarly, unforeseen catalysts help a number of stocks gain despite an earnings miss.

 That said, betting on stocks that are expected to beat earnings expectations does increase the odds of success.
 This is why it's worth checking a company's Earnings ESP and Zacks Rank ahead of its quarterly release.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

 Boeing appears a compelling earnings-beat candidate.
 However, investors should pay attention to other factors too for betting on this stock or staying away from it ahead of its earnings release.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report